-As part of the application process, we will electronically verify your identity.
-If your identity can not be electronically verified, under relevant laws, we may be required to ask you for additional identity verification documents and/or information about you, anyone acting on your behalf, or any related persons.
+As part of the application process, we will electronically verify your identity (including, where applicable, the identity of any beneficial owners or related persons).
+If electronic verification can't be undertaken, we may ask you for additional identity verification documents and/or information.